Microsoft Reports Earnings, Everything Is Right In Line

 It also said, “Office 365 revenue grew over 100%, and commercial seats nearly doubled, demonstrating strong enterprise momentum for Microsoft’s cloud productivity solutions.”

-Microsoft said that Surface sales were $US500 million for the quarter.
-That’s up 50% on a year-over-year basis, but down significantly from the holiday quarter which was $US893 million.
+Microsoft said that Surface sales were $500 million for the quarter.
+That’s up 50% on a year-over-year basis, but down significantly from the holiday quarter which was $893 million.

+“This quarter’s results demonstrate the strength of our business, as well as the opportunities we see in a mobile-first, cloud-first world,” said CEO Satya Nadella in the earnings release.

 Here’s a table of each group at Microsoft: